Our Spectacular Night Sky

 Photo credits: earthsky.org - Many thanks to this fascinating website.

-The winter solstice, the first day of winter, is Dec.
-21 at 10:50 a.m.
-At this time, the south pole is tilted closest to the sun.
+The first day of winter in the northern hemisphere.
+The south pole is tilted closest to the sun.
 This night is the longest of the year and the day is the shortest, with about 9 hours and 24 minutes of daylight in Colorado.